Weaving the Web

 With intention and care, you and your grief are supported through:

-Building and nurturing your connection to the web of being for care, support, and guidance
+• Nurturing your connection to the web of being for care and support

-Practices such as art, journaling, tarot and oracle cards, as well as other technologies and tools to better understand and support your grief
+• Practices such as art, journaling, tarot and oracle cards to better understand and support your grief

-At each session, I’ll share a custom-crafted herbal tea, and I’ll send you home with a bag of your own.
+At each session, I’ll share a custom-crafted herbal tea.

 I offer free, 15 minute consultations over zoom, to decide whether Weaving the Web is the right fit for you.
 You can schedule that here, ore reach out by email the available sessions don’t work for you.